bartificer/programming-by-stealth/docs/pbs35.md

 The HTML tag to create a text area is `textarea`.
 Unlike the `input` tag, the `textarea` tag must always be closed.

-Unlike with text boxes, text areas don’t have a `value` attribute, instead, initial text is entered between the opening and closing `textarea` tags.
+Unlike text boxes, text areas don’t have a `value` attribute.
+Instead, initial text is entered between the opening and closing `textarea` tags.

-Like with text boxes, the `placeholder` attribute allows dimmed help text to be added when the text area is empty and not focused.
+Like text boxes, the `placeholder` attribute allows dimmed help text to be added when the text area is empty and not focused.

-Again, like with text boxes, you can use the `spellcheck` attribute with the values `true` or `false` to enable or disable spell checking within the text area.
-You can also enable or disable autocompletion with the `autocomplete` attribute, but unlike with text boxes, text areas only support `on` and `off`, not the other more advanced values like `tel` or `url`.
+Again, like text boxes, you can use the `spellcheck` attribute with the values `true` or `false` to enable or disable spell checking within the text area.
+You can also enable or disable autocompletion with the `autocomplete` attribute, but, unlike text boxes, text areas only support `on` and `off`, not the other more advanced values like `tel` or `url`.

-Like text boxes, the visual size of text areas is determined by the font size, and the dimensions are specified in characters rather than pixels or percentages.
+Like text boxes, the visual size of text areas is determined by the font size.
+The dimensions are specified in characters rather than pixels or percentages.
 Since there are two dimensions, there are two attributes – the width of the text area in characters is specified with the `rows` attribute, and the height with the `cols` attribute.

 ```html
 <form action="javascript:void(0);">